Photo credits: ScenTree SAS

 Synthesis precursor :

-Terpenyl acetate is not a precursor to the synthesis of another compound of olfactory interest.
+Terpinyl acetate is not a precursor to the synthesis of another compound of olfactory interest.

 Synthesis route :

-The synthesis of Terpenyl acetate can be made by esterification of alpha-Terpineol in the presence of acetic acid or acetic anhydride, but also from alpha-Pinene which is easily extractable naturally, in two steps.
+The synthesis of Terpinyl acetate can be made by esterification of alpha-Terpineol in the presence of acetic acid or acetic anhydride, but also from alpha-Pinene which is easily extractable naturally, in two steps.
 Plunging alpha-Pinene in an aqueous acidic medium, converts it to 1,8-terpin with a 90% yield.
-When this molecule is placed in an acid medium, alpha-Terpineol and its derivatives are formed, including Terpenyl acetate.
+When this molecule is placed in an acid medium, alpha-Terpineol and its derivatives are formed, including Terpinyl acetate.
 Then, it is removed from the mixture by fractional distillation.

 Stability :